A low-cost plasma source aimed for medical applications using Ar as the working gas: Results and discussion

 \subsection{Gas temperature measurements}

-The results of $T_{g}$ measurement as a function of the distance between plasma outlet and target are presented in Fig.~\ref{gasTemp}.
-As it can be seen, the $T_{g}$ values measured with the plasma jet impinging on the water surface (Direct case), are very close to the room temperature, presenting small variations (less than 1 {\textdegree}C) as the distance from the plasma outlet increases.
+The measurements of $T_{g}$ as a function of the distance between the plasma outlet and the target are presented in Fig.~\ref{gasTemp}.
+As it can be seen, the $T_{g}$ values measured with the plasma jet impinging on the water surface (Direct case) are very close to the room temperature, presenting small variations (less than 1 {\textdegree}C) as the distance from the plasma outlet increases.
 When operating with the plasma jet impinging on metal targets, in both Direct and Indirect conditions, there are only small differences in the $T_{g}$ curves as a function of the outlet-to-target distance.
-In both cases, the $T_{g}$ values start to increase as $h$increases, reach a peak temperature near $h =$ 30 mm and then decrease as $h$ increases.
+In both cases, the $T_{g}$ values start to increase as $h$ increases, reach a peak temperature near $h =$ 30 mm, and then decrease as $h$~increases. {This temperature behavior is likely due to the Ohmic heating of the plasma jet, since the discharge current is the main contributor to the gas heating in atmospheric pressure plasma jets} \cite{Xian_discharge_2016, Slikboer_revealing_2020}{.
+As it can be seen in {Figures/Fig.~\ref{PIvsd}}, the measured $i_{dis}$ exhibits minimal variation for $h$ up to 25 mm.
+Consequently, with increasing $h$, the segment of the plasma jet heated by $i_{dis}$ also elongates.
+This leads to an elevation in the gas temperature at the measurement point, which is moved further from the plasma outlet as $h$ increases.
+Beyond this initial range, the larger distance between the plasma outlet and the target leads to a substantial reduction in $i_{dis}$.
+Therefore, the thermal contribution of $i_{dis}$ to the bulk gas temperature becomes less pronounced, particularly when compared to the cooling effects arising from the gas flow and interaction of the plasma jet with the environment.}

-The differences in the $T_{g}$ values with the plasma jets impinging on water or $\rm{Cu}$ surfaces occur likely because of the large difference in the discharge power achieved for targets with different electrical conductivity values.
+The $T_{g}$ values with the plasma jets impinging on water or $\rm{Cu}$ surfaces differ significantly likely because of the large difference in the discharge {current} achieved for targets with very different electrical conductivity values{, typically 5.8$ \times 10^7$ S/m for copper and 1.0-2.0$ \times 10^{-4}$ S/m for distilled water} \cite{Matula_electrical_1979, Ageev_features_2020}.

-In any case, the $T_{g}$ values remain significantly lower than the 40 {\textdegree}C threshold, which is the gas temperature limit recommended for medical applications of plasma jets.
+In any case, the $T_{g}$ values remain significantly lower than the 40 {\textdegree}C threshold, which is the gas temperature limit recommended for medical applications of plasma jets \cite{mann_introduction_2016}.